 Moderate 1.25 - 2.5 m

-Now with this latest arbitration award from London there is evidence for consensus that a 2 meter swell height is indeed the preferable understanding for Douglas Sea State 3.
+With this latest arbitration award from London, there is evidence for consensus that a 2 meter swell height is indeed the preferable understanding for Douglas Sea State 3.